Chapter 12: Train Troubles

 “Alright, alright, I’m going!”
 Cream relented, rolling her eyes.
 She stood at the doorway, glancing back at the two-tailed fox.
 “Watch closely Tails, I’m gonna jump!”
 With that, she leaped off, her face in a determined scowl.
 She rolled on the track upon landing and then flipped back onto her feet.

-Tails approached the door and glanced back at Bark.
+Tails approached the door, glancing back at Bark.
 “You don’t care if I go first?” he asked.

 Bark cast a hardened look at the mercenary.
 “A leader always stays ‘til the end,” he replied in an almost sagely tone.
 “Look, don’t worry about me, just jump off!
 And don’t get your twin-tailed ass hurt either!
 This is only the beginning!”